Jasmin Rosenberger

 Jasmin Rosenberger (Yasemin Rosenberger; born October 16, 1985) is a Turkish female swimmer competing in the butterfly events.
 She is a member of Fenerbahçe Swimming in Istanbul.
 In Germany, she swims for SV Wacker Burghausen, Erster Münchner SC and SG Essen.

 Her identical twin sister Iris is also a swimmer.
 The twins were born to German father Peter Rosenberger and Turkish mother Leyla Aktaş-Rosenberger, a painter, ceramic artist and sculptor, in Traunstein, Germany.
 They have a younger sister Deniz, who is also a swimmer.
-Jasmin studied law at the Ludwig Maximilian University of Munich.
+Jasmin studied law at LMU Munich.

 Jasmin is the holder of Turkish national records of 200 m butterfly at short course with 2:10.60 set in 2009 and at long course with 2:14.26 set in 2012.
 She was the member of the Turkish team, which set a new national record at short course in 4×50 m medley relay with 1:53.48.